Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Pronunciation and fluency in familiar contexts

-- Give natural, extended answers (3-4 sentences, not just “yes” or “no”)
+- Give natural, extended answers (3-4 sentences, not just “yes/no”)

 - Stay relaxed-this is the warm-up!

-- Don’t memorize responses; they sound robotic
+- Don’t memorize responses-they sound robotic

-Part 2: Long Turn (3-4 minutes total, including 1 minute preparation)
+Part 2: Long Turn (3-4 minutes total)

-- 1 minute to prepare (you can make notes)
+- 1 minute to prepare (make notes)

 - 1-2 minutes to speak without interruption

-- The examiner may ask 1-2 follow-up questions
+- Examiner asks 1-2 follow-up questions

 Sample task card: